prof-tallman/codepuzzles/science/streamflow/README.md

    - Manually compute (avoid any pre-existing statistics function for you):
      - Minimum value
      - Maximum value
-     - Mean value
+     - Mean value (rounded to 0 decimal places)
      - Range of values
    - Print the results in a readable format.

 3. ***Professional***:
    Output important streamflow statistics that help scientists understand the health of the ecosystem.
+   - Print the start and end date for the flow measurements.
    - Calculate the total volume of water that has flowed past the sensor over the last 10 days in acre-feet
    - Extrapolate the river's change in flow over the last hour using the most recent two discharge measurements, report the rate in cfs/hour.
+Always report a positive number, but explain whether the river is rising or dropping.
    - Use position-based command line parameters to specify the name of the file.
 Assume that any files provided by the user will follow the same structure/format as the sample file.

 4. ***1337 H@cker***: